e0zzza/pawn/README.md

-# pawn
+#Pawm

+Pawm is a non‑functional frontend simple project created for learning and practicing HTML and Bootstrap.
+This project is not a real website, does not include backend logic, and none of the features (login, signup, search, video playback, profiles, etc.) are operational.

+This repository exists purely for educational purposes as part of a school assignment focused on: practicing layout structure experimenting with Bootstrap components learning responsive design exploring UI styling and page composition etc.

+# Project Status — Not Maintained ⚠️ #
+This project is no longer being developed or updated.
+It serves only as a static example of frontend practice and # will not receive new features, fixes, or improvements. #

+Image Source & Copyright
-This is not a real platform, not connected to any backend, and does not provide working features such as login, signup, or video playback.
-All images, names, and concepts are used only for educational purposes.
-No copyright infringement is intended, and no original content is being distributed.
+All images used in this project were sourced from Pinterest and are included only for educational and demonstrational purposes.
+No copyright infringement is intended, and no original copyrighted content is being distributed.
-Project will not be enhanced nor updated.